antiboredom/ffmpeg-explorer/README.md

 - [ ] Add filters that generate content
 - [ ] Handle audio and image output.
 - [ ] Allow command to be editable
 - [ ] Use commas to separate filters when possible
+- [ ] Include some default fonts so text works.
+Example -> [here](https://github.com/ffmpegwasm/ffmpeg.wasm-core/blob/n4.3.1-wasm/wasm/examples/browser/freetype2.html)
+- [ ] Allow gif as output
 - [ ] MAYBE allow users to upload their own videos
 - [ ] MAYBE make each part of the output command clickable, to highlight the corresponding nodes
 - [ ] MAYBE add previews in the filter list itself